 FE stands for Field Engineer.
 A field engineer is sent on-site to complete work.
-At M Global, our field engineers are managed through our helpdesk maintaining a consistent high level of service.
+At M Global, our field engineers are managed through our helpdesk maintaining a consistently high level of service.

-SSL stands for Secure Stocking Location and FSL stands Forward Stocking Location.
-These warehouse sites are located around the world and are used to store parts nearby a client’s particular location.
+SSL stands for Secure Stocking Location and FSL stands for Forward Stocking Location.
+These warehouse sites are located around the world and are used to store parts near a client’s particular location.
 This cuts down on the transit time for parts making them more readily available when they are needed.

 What do MMC & AMC mean?